keylime/enhancements/7_multi-tenancy.md

 Keylime can be managed by anyone with the required bootstrap certificates (mTLS).

-An owner of a Keylime deployment may want to provide services to multiple tenants and allow them to manage and create their own users , groups and administrators while isolating control of agents to only members of a certain group(s).
+An owner of a Keylime deployment may want to provide services to multiple tenants and allow them to manage and create their own users, groups and administrators, while isolating the control commands available for agents to members of a certain group(s).

 ### Goals